-4. Language Requirement
+4. Language Requirement - effective September 2018

 The anthropology department believes that acquiring linguistic competence in more than one language is invaluable for participation in an international community of scholars, as well as in multilingual national contexts.
-The department therefore urges all graduate students to consider acquiring linguistic competence beyond their native language.
+The department therefore requires all graduate students to acquire linguistic competence beyond their native language.

 We recognize that differences in the structures and writing systems of language, as well as their value in sociolinguistic, political and economic hierarchies, have implications for language teaching and learning, and thus the department remains flexible in recognizing strategies for acquiring and displaying linguistic competence.
 For instance, language tests at the University of Toronto have traditionally been only available for some European languages, yet the department does not want to encourage students to focus on acquiring only these languages.
 We also recognize that for some students acquisition of oral language skills may be required for a research project; for other projects written language skills are necessary.
-We encourage students to think creatively about strategies for acquiring and displaying adequate knowledge of a language other than those listed here.
-Candidates may display adequate knowledge in a range of ways, including:
+Candidates may display adequate knowledge in a range of ways, including but not limited to: